Join Breakthrough 2025—the top mental health conference for HR and benefits leaders!

 Everyone deserves affirming mental health care

 Therapy should be a space where people feel free to express and explore all aspects of themselves.
 Affirmative therapy ensures that such a safe, affirming space is accessible to LGBTQIA+ clients.
-We’re proud that our Lyra therapists practice affirmative psychotherapy and culturally responsive care and receive ongoing training to improve their skills.
+We’re proud that Lyra offers provider matching that allows clients to choose an LGBTQIA+ therapist.
+Our Lyra therapists practice affirmative psychotherapy and culturally responsive care and receive ongoing training to improve their skills.

 Get evidence-based mental health care.